Vietnam.vn - Nền tảng quảng bá Việt Nam

 You can refer to the regulations of Ho Chi Minh City.

-Reader Hieu Trung's opinion: "Reusing works of art and natural resources for decoration and enjoyment is commendable, to protect nature and labor.
+Reader Hieu Trung's opinion: "Reusing works of art and natural resources for decoration and enjoyment purposes is commendable, to protect nature and labor.

-If you say the project is unlicensed, when Ho Chi Minh City organized the installation on Nguyen Hue Flower Street, what license did they issue for this project?
+If it is said that the project is not licensed, then when Ho Chi Minh City organized the installation on Nguyen Hue flower street, what license did they issue for this project?
 Now Da Lat City guides the company to apply for a license according to the correct procedure.
 Thank you Da Lat City authorities."

 Source: https://tuoitre.vn/vu-linh-vat-rong-bi-phat-mong-duoc-cap-phep-tang-suc-hap-dan-cho-da-lat-20240521121723107.htm